PrzemyslawSwiderski/python-gradle-plugin/README.md

 ## Purpose

-Running python scripts or projects by executing single tasks which will download and install Python virtual environment.
+Running python scripts or projects by executing single task which will download and install Python virtual environment.

 Additional Python configuration (pip/conda packages installation etc.) can be done by defining Gradle tasks in `build.gradle.kts` file.